 The request types that may be reflected in the APS bytes are the "standard" types traditionally supported by protection switching for SONET and SDH.
-These requests reflect the highest priority condition, command, or state (see Tables 2 and 3).
-In the case of unidirectional switching, this is the highest priority value determined from the near end only.
-In bidirectional switching, the local request will be indicated only in the case where it is as high or higher than any request received from the far end over the APS channel.
-In bidirectional switching, when the far end request has the highest priority, the near end will signal Reverse Request.
+These requests reflect the highest priority condition, command, or state (see Tables 8-2 and 8-3).
+In the case of unidirectional switching, this is the highest priority value determined from the near-end only.
+In bidirectional switching, the local request will be indicated only in the case where it is as high as or higher than any request received from the far end over the APS channel.
+In bidirectional switching, when the far end request has the highest priority, the near-end will signal Reverse Request.

-Table 2/G.873.1 - Request/state priorities with APS protocol
+Table 8-2 - Request/state priorities with APS protocol